tayler6000/pyVoIP/docs/VoIP.rst

     This method ends all currently ongoing calls, then stops the :ref:`SIPClient` class

   **call**\ (number)
     Originates a call using PCMU and telephone-event.
 The *number* argument must be a string, and it returns a :ref:`VoIPCall` class in CallState.DIALING.
-You should use a while loop to wait until the CallState is ANSWRED. **NOTE:** In testing with Asterisk 13, calls made this way could not hangup.
-This issue may exist on other PBXs as well.
+You should use a while loop to wait until the CallState is ANSWRED.